 - Most expensive tent on this list (but it’s worth it!)

-Coleman is known for making quality yet affordable camping gear and tents, so this Rocky Mountain 5 is no exception.
+Coleman is known for making quality yet affordable camping gear and tents, and this Rocky Mountain 5 is no exception – in fact, it’s one of our favorite Coleman tents currently available.
 It’s what we would call a tunnel tent since it has a contoured shape in one direction.
 The intended sleep area is in the back of the tunnel, and this is the portion of the tent with the lowest headspace.
 As you can see in the diagram below, this is where five people would sleep shoulder to shoulder, and there’s an optional divider that separates it into two rooms.
 There’s a second divider that separates the sleeping area from the living area, giving you the option to make this a three room family camping tent.

 The front door doesn’t have a lip, so it’s easy for kids to run in and out without tripping and you could push a stroller or bike straight inside without lifting it.
 Assembly is quick and easy, but the main downside of this tent is the fiberglass poles.
 While they get the job done, they won’t last a long as aluminum poles.

 This tent has an impressive 4500mm waterhead rating for the fly, meaning it is well equipped in dealing with heavy rain.
+This is quite exceptional for Coleman waterproofing, actually.
 Pair this with the waterproof PE ground sheet, and you have superior weather protection.
 All this adds up to a great family tent that’s perfect for getting everyone outdoors for a fun family camping trip.

 Specifications